deargle/deargle.github.io/_security_assignments/lab_security_onion.md

     We are also interested in knowing the IP address of this referer website -- the host at that IP may be hosting other compromised sites, so we may want to blacklist the address.
     One way that you can find that IP address is by applying the following filter: `http contains "Host: name.of.the.referer"` (case-sensitive, and do not include the protocol (e.g., `http://` ))

-    {% include lab_question.html question='What was the ip address of this referer website?' %}
+    {% include lab_question.html question='What was the IP address of this referer website?' %}

     <div class='alert alert-info'><strong>What could you do with this information?</strong> Oh, lots of things.